What a freaking treasure I’ve stumbled upon!

 VizEat is a platform that connects a global network of hosts who want to cook for people in their homes with travelers mostly, who want to eat with the locals when abroad and enjoy a personal, local and immersive food experience.

 In their words, VizEat is a place to discover & enjoy Social Dining, be it: Meals, Cooking Classes or Food Tours.

 VizEat brings travelers, expats and locals together, by offering unique culinary experiences with their 22,000 local hosts in 110 countries.

 And I would answer: this is really a personal choice and preference.
-While many would still raise eyebrows or approach this with skepticism, the fact is: an ever growing number of people relate to the concept and want to try this out when travelling.
+While many would still raise eyebrows or approach this with skepticism, the fact is: an ever-growing number of people relate to the concept and want to try this out when traveling.

 Founded in France in 2014, VizEat is a fast-growing crowd-sourced supper club, which has raised an impressive number of users and hosts in a relatively short period:

 There are 90,000 members & 17,000 hosts on VizEat, from 110 countries.

 The number of meals available on the platform has grown by 50% every month and VizEat is available in English, French, Italian, Spanish and German.